Signal (EP): Promotion

 JYP Entertainment denied the report about the group's plan to promote the EP for only two weeks due to their Japanese debut in June.
 Twice's leader Jihyo, who took a break from activities due to a knee injury, re-joined the group for promotions.

 Prior to the release of the EP, Twice promoted actively on variety shows.
 They filmed their first variety show for the EP on April 26, 2017, as guests on I Can See Your Voice.
-On May 3, 4 and 9, Twice recorded an episode of Weekly Idol, Knowing Bros and Top 3 Chef King, respectively.
-Twice held a media event at Blue Square Samsung Card Hall in Hannam-dong, Seoul before the release of the EP.
-The group also had a comeback showcase with fans two hours after the release, where they performed "Signal" and other songs from their previous albums like "Like Ooh-Ahh", "Cheer Up" and more.
-It was broadcast live via Naver V Live.
+On May 3, 4 and 9, Twice recorded episodes of Weekly Idol, Knowing Bros and Top 3 Chef King, respectively.
+Twice held a media event at Blue Square Samsung Card Hall in Hannam-dong, Seoul, before the release of the EP.
+The group also had a comeback showcase with fans two hours after the release, where they performed "Signal" and other songs from their previous albums.
+The showcase was broadcast live via Naver V Live.

 The group promoted their album in several South Korean music programs, starting with their appearance on M Countdown on May 18.
-This was followed by performances on KBS2's Music Bank in a special broadcast in celebration of the FIFA U-20 World Cup on May 19, MBC's Show!
-Music Core on May 20, SBS' Inkigayo on May 21, and on MBC M's Show Champion on May 24, among other performance dates.
-Twice ended their promotions in music shows on the June 4th episode of Inkigayo.
+This was followed by performances on Music Bank in a special broadcast in celebration of the FIFA U-20 World Cup on May 19, Show!
+Music Core on May 20, Inkigayo on May 21, and Show Champion on May 24, among other performance dates.
+Twice ended their music show promotions on Inkigayo on June 4.
 The title track "Signal" accumulated a total of 12 music show wins.